DJviolin/LEMP/README.md

 ## Wordpress post install

+1. Give 777 access for `$HOME/server/www/your-wordpress-site.com` folder.
+Give 777 access for `$HOME/server/www/your-wordpress-site.com/wp-contant` and all of it's subfolders.

-1. You have to place this on the bottom of `wp-config.php`
+2. You have to place this on the bottom of `wp-config.php`

     ```
     define('FTP_PUBKEY','/etc/ssh/ssh_host_rsa_key.pub');